Skip to main content

 Outlook for vascular dementia

-Vascular dementia will usually get worse over time.
-This can happen in sudden steps, with times between where the symptoms do not change much.
-But it's difficult to know when this will happen.
+Vascular dementia usually gets worse over time.
+This can happen in sudden steps, with periods in between where the symptoms do not change much.

 Causes of vascular dementia